John Smith (vegetarian)

 John Smith (c.
 1795 – 13 August 1870) was an English banker, vegetarianism activist, writer, and spiritualist.
-Based in Malton, he managed the York City and County Bank for three decades and was also an agent of the London Assurance Company.
-Smith was a leading advocate of vegetarianism in 19th-century Britain, serving as president of the Hull Vegetarian Association and promoting dietary reform through public lectures and publications.
-His influential works include Fruits and Farinacea (1845) and The Principles and Practice of Vegetarian Cookery (1860).
-He was also active in the spiritualist movement and attended the Paris Peace Conference in 1849.
+Based in Malton, he managed the York City and County Bank for three decades and was an agent of the London Assurance Company.
+Smith was active in the Victorian vegetarian movement, serving as president of the Hull Vegetarian Association and lecturing on dietary reform.
+His works included Fruits and Farinacea (1845) and The Principles and Practice of Vegetarian Cookery (1860).
+He was also involved in spiritualism and attended the Paris Peace Conference in 1849.

 Biography

 Early life and career

 Smith was born in Knaresborough, West Riding of Yorkshire, around 1795.
 He later settled in Malton, North Riding of Yorkshire.

-He worked for three decades as manager of the York City and County Bank in Malton.
+Smith worked for 30 years as manager of the York City and County Bank in Malton.
 He was also an agent of the London Assurance Company.

 Vegetarianism

 Advocacy

 Smith attended the first annual meeting of the Vegetarian Society in 1848, held at Hayward's Hotel in Manchester.
-He was described as having been a vegetarian for 13 years.
-According to historian James Gregory, Smith was led to vegetarianism after reading a paper on "Manifestation of Mind", which drew his attention to the mental similarities between humans and animals, including their shared capacity for pleasure and pain.
-(Note: The paper was not published until 1843, several years after Smith is said to have adopted the diet, creating a chronological inconsistency.)
+Charles W. Forward stated that Smith had been a vegetarian for 13 years by that point.
+According to historian James Gregory, Smith was led to vegetarianism after reading a paper on "Manifestation of Mind", (Note: The paper was not published until 1843, several years after Smith is said to have adopted the diet, creating a chronological inconsistency.) which drew his attention to mental similarities between humans and animals, including their shared capacity for pleasure and pain.

-That same year, his advocacy helped inspire the formation of a vegetarian association in Malton, with James Simpson serving as its president.
+In 1848, Smith's advocacy helped prompt the formation of a vegetarian association in Malton, with James Simpson as president.
 In 1855, Smith gave a lecture in York, and the following year became president of the Hull Vegetarian Association.
 During his tenure, he persuaded the editor of the Hull Advertiser to adopt a vegetarian diet.

-At a meeting of the Vegetarian Society in 1850, Smith addressed criticisms of the use of animal products such as milk and eggs.
-He presented ethical and physiological arguments in favour of vegetarianism while defending the pragmatic inclusion of such products during transitional phases.
-He advocated a fruit- and grain-based diet as the ideal, while acknowledging the challenges of fully adopting it.
+At a meeting of the Vegetarian Society in 1850, Smith addressed criticism of the use of animal products such as milk and eggs.
+He presented ethical and physiological arguments for vegetarianism while defending the use of such products during transitional stages.
+He described a fruit- and grain-based diet as the ideal, while acknowledging practical difficulties in fully adopting it.